amir-raw/Intelligent-Systems/README.md

 project 5: Classification
 implemention of standard machine learning classification algorithms using Naive Bayes, Perceptron, and MIRA models to classify digits.
-Students extend this by implementing a behavioral cloning Pacman agent.
+Extended this by implementing a behavioral cloning Pacman agent.